Okay, so you got interested in chess. But sometimes, the chess terms might come in your way and confuse you a lot.

 Queen

-Queen is the most powerful piece in chess.
-In chess, each side has only 1 queen.
-It can move horizontally, vertically as well as diagonally.
+The Queen is the most powerful piece in chess.
+In chess, each side has only one queen.
+It can move horizontally, vertically, as well as diagonally.
 It can capture any piece that comes on its path (but only one in a single turn).
 It has maximum mobility on the chessboard.

 Knight